Estimated reading time: 3 minutes

-The holiday season brings a lot of joy, decorating, gifts, delicious foods, memorable moments with our loved ones… and a lot of stress to our four-legged pals.
-Guests coming and going, loud chatter and music, and a lot of fuss happening in the house can make your dog feel really anxious and disrupt their normal routine.
+The holiday season brings a lot of joy, decorating, gifts, delicious foods, memorable moments with our loved ones… and stress to our four-legged pals.
+Guests coming and going, loud chatter and music, and a lot of fuss in the house can make your dog anxious and disrupt its routine.

-Some pets are easygoing and don’t feel disturbed by all the things happening around them during the holiday season.
+Some pets are easygoing and don’t feel disturbed by everything happening during the holiday season.
 But some dogs are more anxious and don’t feel that comfortable around new people in the house.
-If your dog is clingier and follows you around most of the day, you’ll need some guidelines in place before your guests arrive.
+If your dog is clingier and follows you around most of the day, you’ll need guidelines before your guests arrive.

-Keep reading below to find out how to get your furry-friend ready for Christmas holiday guests!
+Keep reading below to find out how to prepare your furry friend for Christmas holiday guests!

-Just because you love dogs and don’t fear them, it doesn’t mean that all your friends and family members do too.
-Some people fear dogs and don’t feel comfortable being in the same room with a pup.
+Just because you love dogs and don’t fear them doesn’t mean all your friends and family do.
+Some people fear dogs and don’t feel comfortable in the same room with a pup.
 At the same time, your dog may be disturbed by all the new people in the house.

 Get plenty of treats and toys to keep your dog busy.

-Let your guests know that they are more than welcome to visit and even spend the night, but they must respect your pet’s needs while at your home.
+Let your guests know they are welcome to visit and even spend the night, but they must respect your pet’s needs while at your home.

 Tire them out before your guests arrive.